smithtp/chems-vs-comms/README.md

-# Chemicals vs Bacterial Communities
+# Chemical Pollutants vs Bacterial Communities
 Investigating the effects of chemical mixtures on microbial community structure and function.

 This is a follow-on from our Nature Microbiology paper [*High-througput characterization of bacterial responses to complex mixtures of chemical pollutants*](https://doi.org/10.1038/s41564-024-01626-9), where we assayed the responses of single strains of bacteria to chemical mixtures.
 Here we have assayed the responses of whole microbial communities to all mixtures of the same 8 chemicals used previously: